-Once your divorce has been filed and notice of the divorce has been served upon your spouse he or she will need to file an Answer to your Divorce Petition.
+Once your divorce has been filed and notice of the divorce has been served upon your spouse, they will need to file an Answer to your Divorce Petition.

-This Answer is due approximately twenty days from the day he or she is served with notice of your Divorce suit.
-Assuming that he or she does file an Answer prior to the deadline having passed your case will enter a second phase that I commonly refer to as “temporary orders”.
+This Answer is due approximately twenty days from the day they are served with notice of your divorce suit.
+Assuming that they do file an Answer before the deadline has passed, your case will enter a second phase that I commonly refer to as "temporary orders."

-A temporary restraining order is an order from the court that basically lays down some temporary rules for you and your spouse to follow during the divorce.
-Think of these as the “do’s and don’ts” of your case and really your life for however long your divorce ultimately ends up taking.
+A temporary restraining order is an order from the court that lays down some interim rules for you and your spouse to follow during the divorce.
+Think of these as the "do's and don'ts" of your case and your life for however long your divorce ultimately takes.

 Don't fret too much, however.
 The don'ts are things like:

 - not committing family violence against your spouse

 - not paying bills that need to be paid (utilities, mortgage, etc.).